lorenzomigliorero/find-global-packages/README.md

-# Get global Packages
+# npm-node-utils
-A little utility to find installed global packages with npm or yarn.
+A little utility to get info about installed and remote npm packages.
 ## Functions

 <dl>